Ezequiel Tovar Preview, Player Props: Rockies vs. Twins

 Ezequiel Tovar At The Plate

-- Tovar leads Colorado with a slugging percentage of .414, fueled by 56 extra-base hits.
+- Tovar has an OPS of .705, fueled by an OBP of .291 and a team-best slugging percentage of .414 this season.

-- Tovar has picked up a hit in 103 of 150 games this season, with multiple hits 37 times.
+- Tovar has reached base via a hit in 103 games this season (of 150 played), and had multiple hits in 37 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.